-Every year during admission we are overwhelmed with hundreds, and sometimes thousands, of applications for Kopila Valley School.
-We have a selection committee made up of community leaders, teachers, and volunteers who interview potential students and go through paperwork to choose the most deserving candidates for Kopila scholarships, which every student receives.
+Every year during admission we are overwhelmed with hundreds, and sometimes thousands, of applications for the Kopila Valley School.
+We have a selection committee made up of community leaders, teachers, and directors who interview potential students and go through paperwork to choose the most deserving candidates for Kopila scholarships, which every student receives.
 We administer an entrance exam for placement purposes and to ensure the student can fit in at the standard where the specific academic seat is available.

 Who has legal guardianship of the children?

 The children in the home consider Maggie as a mother figure and each other as siblings.
 It is a true, loving family.
 In some cases, Kopila has legal guardianship of the children.
 In other cases, their legal guardian is someone outside of the Children’s Home or an auntie or uncle who works and lives at the home or school.

 What do the children like to do in their spare time?